Logic06183/Legal-amendment/HE2AT_Legal_Amendments/Source_Documents/RP1_WHC_Complete_With_Changes.md

 2.12	Under NIH grant funding policy, Study Data resulting from analysis of the Data will, where no personally identifiable data is included, be made openly available through open data access platforms to support further research.

-\added\{The Data Provider explicitly acknowledges, agrees, and authorizes that Level 2 (RP1/RP2 De-identified Data) and Level 3 (Inferential Data) will be retained by the HE²AT Center and/or its Successor Governance Entity in perpetuity for potential future projects subject to review and approval by the Data Access Committee and in accordance with all applicable ethical approvals.\}
+<span style='color: blue'>The Data Provider explicitly acknowledges, agrees, and authorizes that Level 2 (RP1/RP2 De-identified Data) and Level 3 (Inferential Data) will be retained by the HE²AT Center and/or its Successor Governance Entity in perpetuity for potential future projects subject to review and approval by the Data Access Committee and in accordance with all applicable ethical approvals.</span>

-2.13	\deleted\{\deleted\{Publications emanating from the use of the Data will follow the HE2AT Center authorship policy included in Annexure “C” attached hereto.
-The HE2AT Center Authorship Policy may be updated from time to time, which updates will be shared between the Parties to this Agreement.\}\} <span style='color: blue'>2.Y External Researcher Access Authorization
+2.13	~~<span style='color: red'>Publications emanating from the use of the Data will follow the HE2AT Center authorship policy included in Annexure “C” attached hereto.
+The HE2AT Center Authorship Policy may be updated from time to time, which updates will be shared between the Parties to this Agreement.</span>~~
+<span style='color: blue'>2.Y External Researcher Access Authorization

-2.Y.1 The Data Provider hereby explicitly and irrevocably authorizes and grants permission for appropriately de-identified data derived from the Data (Level 2 Data) to be made available to External Researchers who are not members of the HE²AT Center Consortium, subject to the following conditions: (a) All External Researcher access requests must be reviewed and approved by the Data Access Committee according to established criteria; (b) External Researchers must sign a legally binding Data Use Agreement that restricts their use of the data to the specific approved research purpose and prohibits any attempt to re-identify individuals; (c) External Researchers must commit to appropriate citation of both the HE²AT Center and the original data sources in any publications; (d) External Researchers will only have access to Level 2 data (de-identified) and never to Level 0 or Level 1 data; (e) All External Researcher access will be monitored and logged, with periodic audits conducted to ensure compliance with usage terms; (f) The Data Access Committee shall maintain the right to revoke access for any External Researcher who violates the terms of their Data Use Agreement.
+2.Y.1 The Data Provider hereby explicitly and irrevocably authorizes and grants permission for appropriately de-identified data derived from the Data (Level 2 Data) to be made available to External Researchers who are not members of the HE²AT Center Consortium, subject to the following conditions:
+(a) All External Researcher access requests must be reviewed and approved by the Data Access Committee according to established criteria;
+(b) External Researchers must sign a legally binding Data Use Agreement that restricts their use of the data to the specific approved research purpose and prohibits any attempt to re-identify individuals;
+(c) External Researchers must commit to appropriate citation of both the HE²AT Center and the original data sources in any publications;
+(d) External Researchers will only have access to Level 2 data (de-identified) and never to Level 0 or Level 1 data;
+(e) All External Researcher access will be monitored and logged, with periodic audits conducted to ensure compliance with usage terms;
+(f) The Data Access Committee shall maintain the right to revoke access for any External Researcher who violates the terms of their Data Use Agreement.

 2.Y.2 The authorization for External Researcher access granted in Section 2.Y.1 shall extend beyond the conclusion of the HE²AT Center Project and shall continue in perpetuity as part of the Post-Project Data Use authorized in Section 2.Z.

 2.Y.3 The Data Recipient shall provide to the Data Provider, upon request but not more than once annually, a summary report of all External Researcher access that has been granted to data derived from the Data Provider's Data.</span>

-2.14	\deleted\{\deleted\{The Data Recipient will retain a copy of the Data for a period of 5 years after the termination of the over-arching NIH grant agreement (current Project End Date 30 June 2026) for the purposes of concluding and correcting any analysis and publications resulting from the Data.
-Any retention of Data after this 5 year period will be negotiated with the Data Provider.\}\} \added\{The Data Recipient may retain the Data and derived data in accordance with the HE²AT Center Data Management Plan and the Post-Project Data Use provisions in Section 2.Z of this Amendment.
+2.14	~~<span style='color: red'>The Data Recipient will retain a copy of the Data for a period of 5 years after the termination of the over-arching NIH grant agreement (current Project End Date 30 June 2026) for the purposes of concluding and correcting any analysis and publications resulting from the Data.
+Any retention of Data after this 5 year period will be negotiated with the Data Provider.</span>~~
+<span style='color: blue'>The Data Recipient may retain the Data and derived data in accordance with the HE²AT Center Data Management Plan and the Post-Project Data Use provisions in Section 2.Z of this Amendment.
 Any retention of Data beyond the period specified in Section 2.Z.1(a) will require further written agreement with the Data Provider.
-For clarity and the avoidance of doubt, no further authorization or permission shall be required from the Data Provider for the retention and use of Level 1, Level 2, and Level 3 data as specified in Section 2.Z.\}
+For clarity and the avoidance of doubt, no further authorization or permission shall be required from the Data Provider for the retention and use of Level 1, Level 2, and Level 3 data as specified in Section 2.Z.</span>

 2.15	By signing this Agreement, the Data Provider confirms that it has the authority to transfer the Data and consent to provide the Data to the Recipient for use for the duration of this Agreement and as provided for in Clause 2.14.